Pressio/pressio/docs/source/installation.rst

 3. Use cmake to configure by passing to the comand line the target list of cmake variables to define.

-For example, suppose we want to enable support for Trilinos and the debug prints.
+For example, suppose we want to enable support for Trilinos and the loger.
 We would do:

 .. code-block:: bash